Address

 Description

 Hecksher State Park is located at 1 Hecksher State Parkway, East Islip.
 These parking fields are located close to the water.
-Paved walkways allow one go to the sand.
+Paved walkways allow one to go to the sand.

 There is an accessible playground at Field 6.